 Here are a few important factors to consider when choosing the best types of sewing scissors for you:

 Check the blades and what they are made of, as the metals and their additives will make a difference in the scissors' quality and longevity.

 Scissors are generally made of steel.
-Carbon steel plated with nickel or chromium helps prevent the scissors from rusting.
+Stainless steel blades or carbon steel plated with nickel or chromium helps prevent the scissors from rusting.
 Stainless steel with additive vanadium makes the blades of the sewing scissors extra strong.
 Specialized scissors may have added alloys or coatings to help keep them sharp and strong.